AlexsLemonade/OpenPBTA-analysis/analyses/molecular-subtyping-MB/README.md

 2. Function

 This script first subsets the input matrices to Medulloblastoma samples only.
 Next, the two matrices containing MB samples are merged together using common genes.
 Then, if the value of the input parameter `batch_col` is set, a batch correction is performed using that column from the clinical file.
-Finally, the script runs the medulloblastoma classifier as described [here](https://github.com/d3b-center/medullo-classifier-package).
+Finally, the script runs either the [MM2S](https://github.com/cran/MM2S) package or the medulloblastoma classifier as described [here](https://github.com/d3b-center/medullo-classifier-package) depending on the `--method` parameter.

 3. Output:

 ```
-# with batch correction
-results/mb-molecular-subtypes-v1.rds

-# no batch correction
-results/mb-molecular-subtypes-v2.rds
+results/mb-molecular-subtypes*.rds
 ```

 The results in the rds object contain the samples, best.fit which is medulloblastoma subtype assigned to the sample and associated p-value.